-The RES Young Economist of the Year competition 2021 aims at encouraging young economists among years 12 and 13 (students studying for A-Level, International Baccalaureate (IB) or Scottish Highers qualifications who either normally reside or are studying in the UK) to produce their own ideas in analysing contemporary economic problems facing the UK and the world.
+The RES Young Economist of the Year competition 2021 aims at encouraging year 12 and 13 students (studying for A-Level, International Baccalaureate (IB) or Scottish Highers qualifications who either normally reside or are studying in the UK) to produce their own ideas in analysing contemporary economic problems facing the UK and the world.
 Participants can choose from a list of topics provided on the competition website which are selected by the RES.
 Students do not need to be studying economics to be able to enter this competition.
 The RES welcomes entries from any student who is interested in economic issues and would like to share original ideas or perspectives on these issues.
 The RES also welcomes a diverse range of contributions and individual insights on the competition topics.

-- Every participant is required to submit the essay in the submission portal provided in the competition website.
+- Every participant is required to submit their entry in the submission portal provided in the competition website.
 It is the participant’s responsibility to submit their essay by the deadline.
 No late submissions are accepted.

-- Since the essays will be marked anonymously, participant’s name must not appear anywhere in the essay to facilitate a fair evaluation of the submissions.
+- Since the entries will be marked anonymously, the participant’s name must not appear anywhere, to ensure a fair evaluation of the submissions.

 - The Royal Economic Society accepts no responsibility for any technical failures which may result in any entry being lost, corrupted or not properly registered.
 No responsibility will be taken for damaged or lost entries.

-- Pages should be numbered in #page/total #page format including the cover page.
+- All pages in the entry should be numbered, including the cover page.

-- Main text of the essay should be double spaced with a font size 12.
+- The main text of the entry should be double-spaced with a font size of 12.

-Every participant is expected to submit an originally researched as well as originally written essay.
-Any help from peers must be limited to final proofreading where interventions should be limited to grammar or clear communication of ideas.
-In these cases, a note must accompany the essay citing any such assistance received.
-The note will not count toward the word limit of the essay.
+Every participant must submit an originally researched and originally written entry.
+You can only receive help with proofreading the final draft, where assistance should be limited to grammar or clear communication of ideas.
+In these cases, a note must accompany your entry citing any such assistance received.
+This acknowledgement note will not count toward the entry’s word limit.

 Data, Referencing and Bibliography